GoogleCloudPlatform/gce-automated-ad-join/ad-joining/README.md

 ### Invoking the app

 To invoke the app, you need a valid ID Token.
-To obtain one, launch VM instance and run the following command:
+To obtain one, launch a VM instance and run the following command:

-`curl -H "Metadata-Flavor: Google" 'http://metadata/computeMetadata/v1/instance/service-accounts/default/identity?audience=https://127.0.0.1:5000/&format=full'`
+`curl -H "Metadata-Flavor: Google" "http://metadata/computeMetadata/v1/instance/service-accounts/default/identity?audience=https://127.0.0.1:5000/&format=full"`

 Given an ID Token, you can send a request to the app: